sinesiobittencourt/sinesiobittencourt/README.md

 ### Hi there 👋.
 My name is Sinesio Bittencourt and I love coding and contributing to open source.
 ### GDG Organizer | Specialist Linux System/SRE And Technology Evangelist

-- 🔭 I’m currently working on .net/c#/asp.net/javascript/sql.
+- 🔭 I’m currently working on GCP with TERRAFORM, ANSIBLE - SHELL SCRIPT and PYTHON.
 - 🌱 I’m currently learning React
 - 👯 I’m looking to collaborate on open source as well any other projects written C#/ASP.NET/JavaScript
 - 📫 How to reach me: [GitHub](https://github.com/sinesiobittencourt)